-As of next week, the government in the Australian Capital Territory will consult on the changes of a controversial scheme which entrusts some of its poker machine profits into community causes.
+As of next week, the government in the Australian Capital Territory (ACT) will consult on the changes of a controversial scheme which entrusts some of its poker machine profits into community causes.

 Clubs in the territory are legally required to contribute 8% of the profit they make on poker machines to community groups.
 However, the scheme has been criticised and said to be “deeply flawed”.
 According to a 2017 report by top-tier gambling researcher Dr Charles Livingstone.

 According to the research, the community contributions scheme made payments in a “deeply flawed, opaque and misleading” manner.

 In 2014 to 2015, about 70% of all contributions went to sport.
 Almost AU$1 million of it was used to pay administration and grounds staff.
 Coaches received AU$153 700 in payments, AU$244 300 went to players and AU$17 400 went to umpires.
 Another whopping AU$830 000 was paid to elite sports players.
 Meanwhile, a substantial AU$36 000 went to massage and physiotherapy.
 Medical supplies amounted to AU$14 400 and a total of AU$3910 for drug testing.